-Weight isn’t always an indicator that you are losing fat or your shape is changing so don’t fall into the trap of stepping on the scales every day.
+Weight isn’t always an indicator that you are losing fat or that your shape is changing, so don’t fall into the trap of stepping on the scales every day.
 Your weight will fluctuate day to day, so on the days it is higher this may make you feel worse and lead to you cutting your calories when you really don’t need to.

 If you are new to lifting weights your weight may also stay the same for several weeks even while fat loss is occurring due to the building of lean muscle mass (girls can build muscle too, in fact I encourage my clients to do so).
 Don’t worry, this won’t make you look “manly” or “bulky” but it is an important part of getting the shape that you want.

-2. Use Visual Cues as a Tool.
+2. Use Visual Cues as a Tool Too.

 Even if the scales haven’t budged in a week or so, do you look visibly leaner?

-Are your legs or stomach noticably smaller?
+Are your legs, or your stomach noticeably smaller?

 3. Drink More Water.

-Staying hydrated is important to maintain proper function of the body including the kidneys and the liver but how many of us are drinking as much as we need?
+Staying hydrated is important to maintain proper function of the body, including the kidneys and the liver but how many of us are drinking as much as we need?

-Not many I’ll bet.
+Not many, I’ll bet.

-The main function of the kidneys is to filter the blood but when their function becomes impaired from dehydration it passes some of the work on to the liver.
-One role of the liver is to metabolise the fat stored in the body to be used as fuel, but because it is now doing some of the kidneys work for them fat metabolism becomes impaired.
+The main function of the kidneys is to filter the blood, but when their function becomes impaired from dehydration it passes some of the work on to the liver.
+One role of the liver is to metabolise the fat stored in the body to be used as fuel but because it is now doing some of the kidneys work for them fat metabolism becomes impaired.

 So what does this mean?